 Where is the trial held, and what days are available?

-Trials are held at my home in Mittagong, my kit is set up in a space with lots of natural light and in front of a large mirror.
-If you prefer weekends, I have more availability on Sunday, as most Saturdays are booked with wedding’s, alternatively I’m more flexible with week days on Thursday’s and Friday’s.
+Trials are held in my Bowral studio.
+If you prefer weekends, I have more availability on Sunday, as most Saturday’s are booked with wedding’s, alternatively I’m more flexible with week days on Thursday’s and Friday’s.

 How do I prepare?

 It’s a good idea to start getting a feel for different styles you think will suit, creating a Pinterest board is always fun for inspiration and an easy way to send the link for your ideas.
 It’s also handy to have a picture of your dress to make sure the makeup and hair fit nicely with your gown.
 View my pinterest board.

 How long does a trial take?

 A hair and make-up trial takes approximately 2-3 hours, for just hair or makeup its 1.5 hours.
 Once we get chatting about ideas and play with styles the time slips away very easily!
 The trial will take longer than the wedding day application.

 It’s not a necessity for a bridesmaid to have a trial, and my preference is to only have a trial with the bride, to keep the focus on you.
 Although if you would like to be more prepared for the day you can let me know their hair length/type, skin tone, and dress colour is helpful before the day.